thomaswilder/NEMO_activities/QG_Leith/documentation.md

 - Added in `nmln3` and made it public, but compile error saying `nmln3` must have an explicit type...

 Posted a thread on NEMO discourse about this issue.

+### 12th April
+Lets check if the new mixed layer depth value actually works by modifying `rho_c=0.03`.
+Uploaded alternative `zdfmxl` and update `ldfdyn` accordingly.
+- Recompiling NEMO... good.
+- Now, running for 2 timesteps and examining QG Leith output...
+Mixed layer depth still not deep enough.

+Is there anyway to incorporate `mldr10_3` into `ldfdyn`?
+This produces a deeper mixed layer.
+- Modifying `rho_c` in `zdfmxl` then recompiling doesn't carry through to the `/Work` directory...?

+Write in `mldr10_3` code into QG Leith and use as mixed layer depth condition.
+Go through `diahth.F90` and add into `ldfdyn`.